usnistgov/masskit/src/masskit/docs/recipes.md

 To generate a library of peptides, which is typically the first step in generating a peptide spectral library, use the program `fasta2peptides`.
 This program takes protein sequences in fasta format and generates a peptide library in parquet format.
-The default configuration for this program can be see by running `fasta2peptides -h`.

 * to change the name of the input file, specify `input.file=myfilename.fasta` on the command line.